CathieNova/HavenSpotify/README.md

 I have issues and i need help
 > If you need help instantly then join my discord and post your issues in the Issues section, i'll help ASAP. https://discord.gg/8MQqy2nvs5

-Where does it save my files?
+Where does it save?
-> The only saving is your Twitch Login.
+> The only saving is your Twitch Login in the folder the exe is found.

 I'm not an affiliate on twitch, can i use it?
 > Yes, this bot does not require any Affiliate features, it only reads your chat feed and posts in chat.